nicolaikrueger/plugandplayai/README.md

 # Plug and Play AI

-This repository holds the accompanying material for the article *Plug and Play AI – How Companies Can Benefit From AI as a Service* at the [EPEAI 2023 conference].
+This repository holds the accompanying material for the article *Plug and Play AI – How Companies Can Benefit From AI as a Service* at the [EPEAI 2023 conference](https://epe.ai/).

 Research data material
 - Data set and reults ([Google Sheet](https://docs.google.com/spreadsheets/d/1gjBCvaCdi8uDuwBM3jizIp31NPxFh12RMgBEcvQrgbs/edit?usp=sharing))